Brooding is the period immediately after hatching when the chicks need special care and management for their survival.

 - for a brooder size for 100 chicks, the diameter should be 10 feet.
 The estimated number of hard boards is one and a half.

-- for a brooder size for 150 chicks, the diameter should be 15 feet.
+- for a brooder size of 150 chicks, the diameter should be 15 feet.
 The estimated number of hard boards is 2.

-- for a brooder size for 200 chicks, the diameter should be 20 feet.
+- for a brooder size of 200 chicks, the diameter should be 20 feet.
 The estimated number of hard boards is two and a half.